Blackpink’s Jennie’s hairstylist shares how she uses the Dyson Supersonic hair dryer and Airwrap styler

 So what exactly is new?
 Well, essentially: longer curling barrels (both 30mm and 40mm) for those with longer hair to save time, and a smaller brush for those with shorter hair or to create bangs with a slight curl.

 Park’s tips for using the Dyson Airwrap Styler:

 1. “Before styling, be sure to spray the hair with some water to ensure it retains at least 30 per cent of moisture.”

 2. “When using the barrel, and once the hair has “magnetically” wrapped around it, leave it for around 10 seconds before pressing the push button.
 Cool down the strand for 5 to 7 seconds before proceeding to the next part.”

 3. “Song Hye Kyo loves very loose curls.
 To achieve this popular Korean hairstyle, use the 40mm barrel.”

 4. “To create the popular Korean S curl, I recommend the 30mm barrel for stronger and tighter curls; and the 40mm barrel for natural, loose curls.”

-5. "How to make the curls last longer: "Pre-treatment" is important and by that, I mean, applying a little hardening type of mousse when the hair is still slightly damp and then, brush it down before styling your hair.
-All the Korean celebrities do this."
+5. “How to make the curls last longer: “Pre-treatment” is important, and by that, I mean applying a little hardening type of mousse when the hair is still slightly damp and then brushing it down before styling your hair.
+All the Korean celebrities do this.”